 There is a biological fact concerning athletes that people with high levels of testosterone generally gain physical advantages over people who do not.
 These include an ability to build muscle mass quicker, thicker bone structure and greater lung capacity, according to Wired.

-Even when lawmakers scoured for examples of transgender youth taking away achievements from deserving cisgender girls, they were mostly stumped, according to the Associated Press.
+Even so, when lawmakers scoured for examples of transgender youth taking away achievements from deserving cisgender girls, they were mostly stumped, according to the Associated Press.
 There is no wave of transgender girls to push out cisgender girls in grade school sports and the field is wider compared to professional sports.

 With these new laws, transgender youth may not have those experiences.
 On a team of their own gender identity, transgender children might blend in and feel less like an outsider.
 The laws may cause them to either look out of place among their team or decide to leave sports altogether.